passportxyz/id-staking-v2/README.md

 The address to which burned stake is sent.
 Only configurable on initialization.

-The GTC contract does not allow for transfers to the zero address, so the address of the GTC contract itself will be used as the `burnAddress`.
+The GTC contract does not allow for transfers to the zero address, so the address of the GTC contract itself will be used as the `burnAddress` instead.
 Tokens transferred to the GTC contract cannot ever be retrieved by anyone.

 #### totalSlashed